certtools/intelmq/docs/user/bots.rst

 **Configuration Parameters**

-* `fieldnames`: a list of field names to be included in the email, comma separated string or list of strings
+* `fieldnames`: a list of field names to be included in the email, comma separated string or list of strings.
+If empty, no attachment is sent - this can be useful if the actual data is already in the body (parameter ``text``) or the ``subject``.
 * `mail_from`: string.
 Supports formatting, see below
 * `mail_to`: string of email addresses, comma separated.
 Supports formatting, see below
 * `smtp_host`: string